CG Principle

 Before the Annual General Meeting

-The Company distributes the invitation letters to the Annual General Meeting and other supporting documents, including the three proxy forms: Form (A) general and simple, Form (B) containing specific details, and Form (C) for foreign shareholders who have custodians in Thailand.
-We also distribute the document needed including details in a clear, correct, and sufficient manner at least 21 days before the meeting date.
-Additionally, the Company also publishes information on this matter on the website 30 days before the meeting date and publishes the invitation letter to the Annual General Meeting in the newspapers for three consecutive days before the meeting takes place at least three days.
+The Company distributes the invitation letter to the Annual General Meeting and other supporting documents, including the three proxy forms: Form A: General and Simple, Form B containing specific details, and Form C for foreign shareholders who have custodians in Thailand.
+We also distribute the document needed including the details in a clear, correct, and sufficient manner at least 21 days before the meeting date.
+Additionally, the Company publicizes information on this matter on the website at least 28 days before the meeting date and the invitation letter to the Annual General Meeting in the local newspapers for three consecutive days before the meeting takes place at least three days.

-Last year, the Company allowed shareholders to propose the agenda of the Annual General Meeting and nominate candidates for directorship from 1st October 2022 - 15th December 2022.
+In 2024, the Company allowed shareholders to propose the agenda of the Annual General Meeting and nominate candidates for directorship from 1st October 2023 – 15th December 2023.
 The criteria for proposing and nominating are disclosed on the Company’s website www.ifscapthai.com under the subject “Investor Relation” → “Shareholder Meetings”, as well as through the SET’s channel which is allowed before the end of the accounting period.
 After the said period, there was no agenda and nomination proposed by shareholders.
 In addition, the Board of Directors adheres to the policy not to add new agendas that have not been proposed in advance.

 On the date of the Annual General Meeting

-The 2023 Annual General Meeting of Shareholders went well according to the Company’s Articles of Association.
+The 2024 Annual General Meeting of Shareholders went well according to the Company’s Articles of Association.
 The agenda is comprehensively discussed as detailed in the invitation letter without adding any other agendas or changing significant information without prior notice to shareholders.
 Details of every Annual General Meeting are recorded in the minutes and the resolutions concluded with the votes.
 The voting system for the Annual General Meeting was in accordance with Thailand Securities Depositories’ Standards ensuring correctness and transparency in the counting process.
-Shareholders are able to see the voting result on each agenda immediately after the counting process is finished.
+Shareholders can see the voting result on each agenda immediately after the counting process is finished.

 The Company will inform all shareholders of the meeting resolutions via the SET’s available channels immediately on the meeting date.
 The meeting’s minutes will be compiled with key information covered, while questions and comments will also be recorded.
 The meeting’s resolutions will be disclosed on the Company’s website and will be submitted to the SET within 14 days from the meeting date, while the minutes will be kept at the Company’s office premises.

-To ensure transparency and traceability, the Board of Directors encourages the use of ballots on each agenda on a one share one vote basis, and the election of directors will be on an individual basis.
+To ensure transparency and traceability, the Board of Directors encourages the use of ballots to cast votes in each agenda on a one-share one-vote basis, and the election of directors will be on an individual basis.

-The Board of Directors treats all shareholders equally by providing them an opportunity to express their opinions and suggestions through Investor Relations and at the Annual General Meeting of shareholders.
+The Board of Directors treats all shareholders equally to express their opinions and suggestions through Investor Relations and at the Annual General Meeting of shareholders.
 A shareholder who cannot attend the meeting is able to authorize a proxy to an independent director or appoint a person as a proxy to attend and vote at the meeting on his or her behalf.
 The Company will treat any proxy as a shareholder.

 The Board of Directors sets a policy to comply with the Company’s Articles of Association, the Securities and Exchange laws, notifications, orders, and the regulations of the Stock Exchange of Thailand and other relevant organizations.
-Moreover, the Board of Directors adheres to compliance with the regulations regarding related transactions, acquisition and disposal of significant assets, disclosure of related transaction information, and inside information used for personal or other persons’ benefits.
+Moreover, the Board of Directors focuses on compliance with regulations of connected transactions, acquisition and disposal of material assets, disclosure of connected transactions, and use of inside information for personal or other persons’ benefits.
 The Board has also stipulated rules to prevent any transaction with conflicts of interest.

 Shareholders

-The Company treats all shareholders with equitability and transparency, encouraging shareholders to receive sufficient and appropriate information, disclosing significant financial and non-financial information by accurately reporting the actual status and future direction of the Company to each shareholder correctly and completely on time via different channels e.g. the Company’s website;
+The Company treats all shareholders with fairness and transparency, encouraging shareholders to receive the sufficient and appropriate information, and disclosing significant financial and non-financial information by accurately reporting the actual status and future direction of the Company to each shareholder accurately and completely on time via different channels e.g. the Company’s website.

 Clients

-The Company provides effective and quick services to serve the needs of its clients on fair conditions to both parties as well as to maintain clients’ confidentiality, which has been established and disclosed in the Company’s Code of Conduct towards its Clients;
+The Company provides effective and quick services to serve the needs of its clients on fair conditions to both parties and to maintain clients’ confidentiality, which has been established and disclosed in the Company’s Code of Conduct towards its Clients.

 Business Partners and/ or Creditors